dpwgc/pekonode/README.md

 }
 ```

-* Initialize the local node list and pass in the local node information
+* Initialize the local node list and set local node information `0.0.0.0:8000`
 ```
 nodeList.New(pekonode.Node{
 	Addr: "0.0.0.0",  // IP address of the local node, please fill in the public network IP in the public network environment
-	Port: 8000,       // Local node port number
+	Port: 8000,       // Local node port number (Listen to the information sent by other nodes through this port) })
-})
 ```
-* Add new node information to the local node list
+* Add other node information to the local node list `0.0.0.0:9999`
 ```
-nodeList.Set(pekonode.Node{
+// 0.0.0.0:9999 is a node that has been started in the cluster nodeList.Set(pekonode.Node{
 	Addr: "0.0.0.0",
 	Port: 9999,
 })
 ```
-* Add the node to the Gossip cluster (start the heartbeat broadcast and listening coroutine in the background)
+* Add the node  `0.0.0.0:8000`  to the Gossip cluster (start the heartbeat broadcast and listening coroutine in the background)
 ```
-nodeList.Join()
+// After joining the cluster, node 0.0.0.0:8000 will establish contact with node 0.0.0:9999 nodeList.Join()
 ```
 * Get local node list
 ```
 list := nodeList.Get()

 fmt.Println(list)

+// list: 0.0.0.0:8000, 0.0.0.0:9999
 ```
 * Node stops publishing heartbeats
 ```